fracarma/Lightning-Object-Creator-Component/README.md

 ## Use the component in Lightning App Builder

 To see the component in the list of the available custom components in the Lightning App Builder, we need to create a *middlestage* component.
-An [example](src/aura/ContactsCustomCreator) is present in the repository.
+An [example](src/aura/ContactsCustomCreator) is present in the repository: A Component which can be used on Account Record pages to retrieve Contact related to an Account and insert new ones.
 Be sure to accomplish all the requisites described in this resource: https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/components_config_for_app_builder.htm

 ## TODO

+1. Update this README
 1. Add the possibility to load existing records on loading (DONE)
-1. Update this README
+1. Support Lookup fields
+1. Support Formula fields